 When recent data from the US Census Bureau revealed that Seattle's growth rate is, in the words of Seattle Times' Gene Balk, "easily the fastest among the 50 largest U.S. cities," the attention of the city's indefatigable Seattle Is Dying movement turned to Portland, Oregon.
 That city is surely in the decline that Seattle should be in.
 Its county lost 16,000 people in 2022.
-Fox News wasted no time:
+Fox News wasted no time

 Major West Coast cities including Los Angeles, San Francisco and Seattle have seen many residents pack up and leave, amid the coronavirus pandemic, crime and dissatisfaction with left-wing policies.
 In fact, U-Haul found California was responsible for the largest one-way net loss of trucks.
 Now, Oregon’s Portland could next in line for a significant exodus.